Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Results

+In this section, we first employ Pearson pairwise correlation (PPC), which ranges from -1 to 1, to evaluate how closely the synthetic data can model the correlations between continuous-valued and discrete-valued timeseries.
+Timestamps of the patient trajectories are extracted with every 3 hours interval in a total of 24 hours ICU stay, to explore the temporal dependencies within different variables.
+To further quantitatively measure the difference between heatmaps generated from real and synthetic samples, we calculate the mean value of the absolute difference between the two PCC matrices ($\mu_{abs}$).
+We also adopted correlation accuracy (\textit{CorAcc}) \cite{tao2021benchmarking} which quantifies the similarity of two heatmaps within the range of 0 to 1.
+We discretize the correlation coefficients into 6 correlation levels: \textit{strong negative} ($[-1, -0.5)$), \textit{middle negative} ($[-0.5, -0.3)$), \textit{low negative} ($[-0.3, -0.1)$), \textit{no correlation} ($[-0.1, 0.1)$), \textit{low positive} ($[0.1, 0.3)$), \textit{middle positive} ($[0.3, 0.5)$), and \textit{strong positive} ($[0.5, 1)$).
+Then, \textit{CorAcc} can be calculated as the percentage of pairs where the real and synthetic data is assigned to the same correlation level.

-In addition, temporal dependencies revealed in the original EHR data are also preserved in the synthetic timeseries.
-For example, synchronized correlations across timestamps are observed between \textit{Respiratory Rate} and \textit{Heart Rate} in MIMIC-III dataset.
+As observed, correlation trends over distinctive features are closely reflected by the synthetic data, with the quantitative measure \textit{CorAcc} consistently exceed 0.8 on three critical care databases.
+It is also worth noticing that EHR-M-GAN can successfully recover temporal dependencies with a high granularity from real patient trajectories.
+For example, synchronized correlations across timestamps are observed between \textit{Respiratory Rate} and \textit{Heart Rate} in the MIMIC-III dataset.
+Such trends are preserved in synthetic data.
 This can be explained by the common regulation of these two features by the autonomic nervous system and their synchronized increase in cases of physiological stress, such as hypoxemia.
-Similar trends in the synthetic data suggest that EHR-M-GAN can successfully recover temporal dependencies with a high granularity from real patient trajectories.
-It is also worth noticing that these three ICU datasets exhibit similar yet not identical correlations over different feature pairs.
-This demonstrates the data heterogeneity originating from the distribution discrepancy of the underlying patient populations.
+In summary, the proposed EHR-M-GAN can reconstruct the temporal dynamics and correlations between features in the real data, which is valuable for downstream ML-based classification and prediction applications.